-Persona non grata and middle-aged man terrible Lars von Trier returns to Cannes with serial killer black comedy The House That Jack Built, as slick as viscera and as vile as the subject it portrays.
+Persona non grata and middle-aged man terrible Lars von Trier returns to UK cinema screens with serial killer black comedy The House That Jack Built, as slick as viscera and as vile as the subject it portrays.

 There’s a scene near the start of The House That Jack Built which pretty much sums up the film.
 An uppity woman – Uma Thurman – flags down Jack (Matt Dillon) to give her a lift.
 Her car has a flat and her jack is broken.
 Would he help?
 Of course, the woman is so worldly as to know not to get into a vehicle with a stranger and immediately starts joking about him being a serial killer.
 The scene is interminable, an extended gag basically, because he is a serial killer.
 Ha ha.
 And he will bash her stupid blabbing face in with a ‘jack’.
 Geddit?
 Like his name?
 And who can blame him?
 She was literally asking for it, right?